bcgov/ols-geocoder/physical-address-conceptual-model.md

 Mailing service addresses such as PO Boxes, Rural Routes, General Delivery are equally unhelpful when looking for a particular house, business, etc so are not recognized as valid elements of a physical address.
 For example, Main Branch, Victoria Public Library , PO BOX 320, Victoria, BC will, at best, be understood as the physical address, Victoria, BC since Victoria is a known municipality in BC.
 However, this won't help you find the location of the main branch of the library.

 Another difference is that Canada Post doesn't care if a street type or street direction is a predirectional or postdirectional in a mailing address; just that there is a streetDirection, a streetType or both.
 Again this is very important when trying to find a physical address so there are isStreetTypePrefix and isStreetDirectionPrefix flags included in physical address.

+### Topics
+fullAddress as business unique identifier,  address fabric designs (Hwy 1 is the spine for Shuswap St N/S; together they form the quadrant boundaries in Salmon Arm), addresses in the real world, adding a sense of history, how is site location defined, how are sites and parcels related, how are sites related spatially to the earth,